 Pay Attention to the Primaries

 On another note, as we approach the first round of presidential primary debates, it’s worth noting that a handful of anti-Second Amendment presidential candidates are updating their policy platforms to include strict, unconstitutional and ineffective gun-control measures.
 John Lott with the Crime Prevention Research Center recently studied the proposals being touted by top contenders.
-He found that these measures would largely hurt the poor and minorities.
 As he explains in an article for Fox News, “The regulations [Sen. Kamala] Harris [(D-California)] and [Sen. Cory] Booker [(D-New Jersey)]are proposing would hit low-income Americans — many of whom live in high-crime neighborhoods — particularly hard.
-[T]he regulations would effectively prevent them from owning guns for protection by making gun ownership more expensive.
-Black Americans would be disproportionately affected because of their disproportionately high poverty rate.”
+[T]he regulations would effectively prevent them from owning guns for protection by making gun ownership more expensive.”

 As the presidential primaries heat up, our country needs to take a serious look at these proposals and call them out for what they really are — just another way to limit our Second Amendment right to self-defense.